How to Get a Private Investigator License in Vermont

 • Role of the private investigator

-Additionally, if you plan to carry or use firearms as a private investigator, you must also complete a Board-approved firearms training program.
-This program must be taught by a licensed instructor in a classroom and on the range, and include a written exam at the end of the program.
-Contents of the program must include:
+If you plan to carry a firearm as a PI, you’ll also need to complete a Board-approved firearms training program taught by a licensed instructor, in both a classroom and on the range.
+That program must include:

-• 12 hours of classroom instruction in firearms safety, legal responsibility, and usage
+• 12 hours of classroom instruction on firearms safety, legal responsibility, and usage

-• 4 hours of classroom instruction on safety and use of a particular firearm
+• 4 hours of classroom instruction on the safety and use of a specific firearm

 Education